microsoft/Windows-AppConsult-PWALab/Manual/README.md

 > Can you guess why we are seeing a broken page?

-When we have registered the service worker, we have cached only the HTML pages.
-However, the Contoso Dashboard application is composed also by styles defined in CSS files, by scripts stored in JavaScript files, etc. However, none of them has been added in the cache.
+When we registered the service worker, we cached the HTML pages only.
+However, the Contoso Dashboard application also consists of styles defined in CSS files, scripts stored in JavaScript files, etc. None of these files have been added to the cache.

-We can verify that this is indeed the case with the developer tools.
+We can verify that this is indeed the case using the developer tools.
 Move to the **Network** tab.
 You will notice how the **index.html** is indeed being returned by the Service Worker, while all the other requests are failing:

 ![](https://github.com/Microsoft/Windows-AppConsult-PWALab/raw/master/Manual/Images/indexfromserviceworker.png)

 A way to solve this problem would be to update the service worker initialization code in order to register all the other files which are required to properly render the web application.
-However, woudln't be simpler if we just add all the incoming requests to the cache?
+However, woudln't it be simpler, if we just add all the incoming requests to the cache?
 This is what we're going to implement in the next task.

 ### Task 2 - Enable cache at request time
 In the previous task we have intercepted the **fetch** event to handle caching.
 However, we were focused only in reading from the cache.
 If the current request couldn't be satisfied because the Internet connection was missing, we tried to read it from the cache.